AlexanderJDupree/GithubNetwork/README.md

 ### Usage

 **GitHubNetwork** comes with quite a variety of options to specify the layout and format of your graph.
-The only required argument is a GitHub username, but options like arrowsize, output file format, coloring can all be identified.
+The only required argument is a GitHub username, but options like arrowsize, output file format, coloring can all be designated.
 To get a full list of options run:

 ```
 github-network --help